Nexmo/nexmo-cli/README.md

 Parameters:

-- `app_id` - the UUID of your application.
+- `app_id` - The UUID of your application.

 - Optional flags:

-  - `--size` the amount of results to return
+  - `--size` The amount of results to return
-  - `--page` the page of results to return
+  - `--page` The page of results to return

 ```
 > nexmo app:numbers asdasdas-asdd-2344-2344-asdasdasd345